lbnl-science-it/LRC101_Training_Jan2023/slides.md

 ----
 ## Login to Lawrencium Cluster
-Upon login to Lawrencium, you'll end up on one of the four login nodes(n000[0-3].scs00) in your home directory.
+Upon login to Lawrencium, you'll end up on one of the login nodes in your home directory.
   ```
   spsoni@n0000 ~]$ hostname
   n0000.scs00